-2. Open the Samba configuration file to configure Samba and add your database directories as Samba shares:
+- 2. Open the Samba configuration file to configure Samba and add your database directories as Samba shares: - \$ sudo vi /etc/samba/smb.conf - 3.
+Add the following block to the file to set the global options for the Samba server:

-'''

-$ sudo vi /etc/samba/smb.conf

-'''